-Feel free to add more songs, change the coordinates to where you are or add other context based rules.
+Add more songs as desired, change the coordinates to your location, or add other context-based rules.
 The example above shows an additional song for when the QR code is scanned in New York.

-For the application, select "Songs of London", add a default URL, and then create the rule.
+- For the application, select "Songs of London," add a default URL, and click Create Redirect to create the rule.

-A new QR code will be created to enable devices to follow the redirection.
+A QR code is created to enable devices to follow the redirection.

-Your Redirector should now be setup and working properly.
-Take your iPhone or iPad, open the camera app and target the QR code on your screen (you don't even need to take a picture!) and you'll see a notification when the QR code is decoded.
-If you don't have iOS 11 installed yet, try the QR code scanner that comes with another app, such as the Twitter app or Chrome.
-When you scan the code, the Redirector will return the URL of the song in iTunes based on your location.
+Now that your Redirector is set up and working properly, open the camera app on your iPhone or iPad and target the QR code on your screen.
+You don't need to take a picture.
+You see a notification when the QR code is decoded.
+If you don't have iOS 11 installed yet, try the QR code scanner that comes with another app, such as Twitter or Chrome.
+When you scan the code, the Redirector returns the URL of the song in iTunes based on your location.

-At this point, you're probably wondering about when is best to use the Redirector.
-You might also have come across the Reactor and you're wondering why we have two rule-based systems.
-In short, the Redirector is synchronous and returns a valid URI based on simple rules.
-As you have seen the Redirector can redirect to the URL of a Web app or to a URI launching an app on iOS or Android.
+The Redirector is synchronous and returns a valid URI based on simple rules.
+The Redirector can redirect to the URL of a web app or to a URI launching an app on iOS or Android.

-The Reactor is an asynchronous rules engine that can be used to implement complex rules.
+The Reactor is an asynchronous rules engine that can implement complex rules.

-The Redirector is great when you want to drive tailored user experiences from the Web as a direct response to action.
+The Redirector is best when you want to drive tailored user experiences from the web as a direct response to an action.
 For example:

-- Present personalised information to users after a product scan.
+- Present personalized information to users after a product scan.

-- Open native apps and Web apps based on the kind of product the user scanned.
+- Open native apps and web apps based on the product the user scanned.

 - Launch the control application of a connected device.

-- Send incoming events them to third party systems.
+- Send incoming events to third party systems.

 - Trigger background services and execute complex instructions.